Alibaba to develop self-driving trucks with logistics unit Cainiao

-Chinese e-commerce leader Alibaba Group Holding Ltd (9988.HK) plans to develop self-driving trucks with logistics subsidiary Cainiao, Chief Technology Officer Cheng Li said on Thursday.
+HANGZHOU, China/BEIJING (Reuters) - Chinese e-commerce leader Alibaba Group Holding Ltd plans to develop self-driving trucks with logistics subsidiary Cainiao, Chief Technology Officer Cheng Li said on Thursday.

 Cheng also said Cainiao aims to introduce 1,000 autonomous delivery robots in China over the next year.

-The announcement comes as dozens of startups, automakers and large technology firms, such as internet search leader Baidu Inc (9888.HK), accelerate work on self-driving vehicle systems, which are widely expected to bring a sea change to the transportation industry.
+The announcement comes as dozens of startups, automakers and large technology firms, such as internet search leader Baidu Inc, accelerate work on self-driving vehicle systems, which are widely expected to bring a sea change to the transportation industry.

-Other self-driving truck makers include U.S. firm TuSimple Holdings Inc (TSP.O), which listed shares in April.
+Other self-driving truck makers include U.S. firm TuSimple Holdings Inc, which listed shares in April.

 Our Standards: The Thomson Reuters Trust Principles.